sp-endrit-bajo/stylabilla/CONTRIBUTING.md

 .site-search--full {} /* Modifier */
 ```

 Use class selectors wherever possible.
-Use attribute selectors only if absolutely required.
-Do not use ids or element/tag selectors.
+Use attribute selectors only if absolutely necessary and do not use ids or element/tag selectors.

-[Nesting selectors is bad](http://markdotto.com/2015/07/20/css-nesting/) - only allow 2 levels max.
+[Nesting selectors is bad](http://markdotto.com/2015/07/20/css-nesting/).
+We only allow 2 levels max.

-Layout styling should be separate to component styling.
-Individual components
-should not make assumptions about their layout (e.g. by setting margins, padding or position).
+Individual components should not make assumptions about their layout (e.g. by setting margins, padding or position).

-Avoid the anti-pattern of applying styles in a generic class and then undoing them in a
-more specific class.
+Avoid applying styles in a generic class and then undoing them in a more specific class.

 If you haven't read Harry Roberts' article about [code smells in css](https://csswizardry.com/2012/11/code-smells-in-css/), please read it before contributing :)

 ## Making Contributions

-Stylabilla is internal open-source, meaning anyone can contribute.

 We use a simple [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow), where all changes are made in feature branches which are then pull requested into `master`.
 Each pull request must be assigned to the team, and reviewed by at least one person.
 If the changes are significant, then the reviewer should be someone who is experienced or knows the project well.
 Please include a screenshot of your change (if your change is visual) and/or a [gif](http://recordit.co/) (if your change is interactive) to aid the review process.